zesty-io/zesty-ios-swift-application-basic-example/README.md

 # zesty-ios-swift-application-basic-example
+---
 ## What is this?
-This is a example project that uses the ZestySwiftContentEndpointWrapper.
+This is a example project that uses the [ZestySwiftContentEndpointWrapper](https://github.com/zesty-io/ZestySwiftContentEndpointWrapper).
 It is intended to assist you in building your own app through its usage of the wrapper.
 It's based off of the example [ZestyBurger](http://burger.zesty.site) website.

 ## How can I try it out?
 We recommend [forking](https://github.com/zesty-ios-swift-application-basic-example/fork) the project, or simply downloading /  cloning the repo and running it in Xcode.
 You'll have to login with your apple id to get the app on your device.